Windsor cheers, waves flags for 'dream' royal wedding - Journal du Cameroun

 “It’s like a dream,” said Theodora Torres, 71, who came from Los Angeles with her husband.

-Harry and Meghan drew huge cheers when they went past in an open-topped horse-drawn carriage after the wedding, escorted by soldiers in gleaming ceremonial uniforms.
+Harry and Meghan drew huge cheers as they went past in an open-topped horse-drawn carriage after the wedding, escorted by soldiers in gleaming ceremonial uniforms.

 “My husband knows I’m here but he doesn’t know what I’m wearing,” joked Lorraine Rains, 57, from St Helens in northwest England.